rubysoho07/terraform-aws-cloudtrail-watcher/README.md

 - IAM roles and policies for secure access
 - S3 bucket notifications to trigger Lambda processing
 - (Optional) CloudTrail for API logging
-- (Optional) S3 bucket for CloudTrail log storage
+- (Optional) S3 bucket for CloudTrail log storage (with a lifecycle: delete objects after 365 days)

 ## Variables